Kevin Melgar

-Kevin Rolando Melgar Cardenas (born 19 November 1992) is a Panamanian footballer who plays for Tauro as a goalkeeper.
+Kevin Rolando Melgar Cardenas (born 19 November 1992) is a Panamanian footballer who plays for Alianza as a goalkeeper.

 Club career

 He started his career at Alianza and in June 2014 joined Tauro, signing a contract that will keep him 4 seasons with the club.

 International career

 Melgar made his debut for Panama in a January 2011 UNCAF Nations Cup match against El Salvador and has, as of 10 June 2015, earned a total of 3 caps, scoring no goals.

 He latest start for Panama was 10 January 2013, in which was a shutout for him.
 Panama beat Guatemala that game 3-0, in Panama.